Potted Folk Biography: Colin & Sonja Andrews

 The Trugs made a record (And Boldly Go To Sea, TSR 005) for Traditional Sound Recordings after a chance meeting at a folk club in Macclesfield.

 Soon after the group disbanded, Colin & Sonja, who had met at a folk club in Brighton, got married, and moved to Devon.
 There, they quickly became active in the local folk scene, performing unaccompanied songs in harmony at folk clubs in Crediton, the Jolly Porter in Exeter, and elsewhere.
 Colin joined the Exeter Morris Men, and served as their bagman for eight years from 1974.
 Sonja became membership secretary for the Devon District of the English Folk Dance & Song Society and edited their bulletin & diary dates.
 Colin also became a member of the District Committee and has, with a short break, remained a member until the present day.
-He has also been actively involved in the editing and production of the Devon Folk magazine, What's Afoot since its launch over thirty years ago.
+He has also been actively involved in the editing and production of the Devon Folk magazine, What's Afoot since its launch over thirty five years ago.
 Colin served for a couple of years on the National Executive Committee of the EFDSS in the mid-80s

 At various times, Colin & Sonja have travelled to Sweden, Denmark, & Germany as singers, folk dancers, Morris dancer/musician with Dartington Morris Men, Isca Folk Dance Group, and Muddiford & Milltown Morris.
 Colin has also visited France, U.S.A., Switzerland, Belgium, Denmark, Holland, Germany, Estonia, Italy & Ireland with Exeter Morris Men , Winkleigh Morris, Exmoor Border, Tinners or Chameleonic Morris Men